Lost/Found Pets

 Lost a Pet?

-If you have lost your pet, it is important be proactive and thorough in looking for your pet as soon as possible.
+Kitsap Humane Society also has a database of lost pets that helps to reunite families.
 When a lost pet arrives at Kitsap Humane Society (brought in by someone who is not the owner), its photos and details will be listed below.
 Please note that animals are only listed below while they are on their legal hold period- once those few days have passed, they will no longer be listed as a stray/found pet.

-Lost/ Found Pets at Kitsap Humane Society
+Lost/Found Pets at Kitsap Humane Society

 1